Amina-Baziz/OryxEye/README.md

 GROQ_API_KEY=gsk_your_key_here
 ```

-> ⚠️ This file must NEVER be pushed to GitHub.
+> this file must NEVER be pushed to GitHub.
 > Make sure your `server/.gitignore` file contains:
 > ```
 > .env